patternfly/training-scenarios/react-charts/bar-chart/step6.md

 `right: 200`

-- This will add more padding to the right property to accommodate the legend.

 4) <strong>Add the `legendOrientation` property to the `<Chart>` component.</strong>

 You will need to set the orientation for the `legendData` so that it behaves as